ouvaa/ouvaa.github.io/README.md

 ## Ouvaalan Writing System

-Each letter of the alphabets MUST be represented as a single stroke to complete the letter.
-The single stroke lettering enables extremely fast writing.
+* **Each letter of the alphabets MUST be represented as a single stroke to complete the letter.** The single stroke lettering enables extremely fast writing.
 Where capitalization is required, user can reference the image above.
+* Each letters' equivalent are available on modern english based keyboard and thus compatible with existing keyboard systems.

 ## Benefits of Ouvaalan